stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Leave Georgie alone,” said Julia.
 She unconsciously moved the candle so it was between her and the creature.
 Its light steeled her spirit and made her words steadier than they had any right to be.
 “We won't let you hurt him any more.”

 “Sssoon the boy will be done.”
 The thing peeled back its lips, revealing row upon row of  vicious, jagged triangles rather than the thicket of spears it had held earlier.
 “Then the mother.
-Then the other brother and then... then who knowsss where the twisssting spiral and the great ocean will take me?”
+Then the other brother and then… then who knowsss where the twisssting spiral and the great ocean will take me?”

 Malice poured from it in waves.
 It moved forward again, stopping at the very edge of the ring of salt.
 It looked down, then back up, first at Julia, then Havelock, then past them to Georgie and William.